Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 == Procedure
 The procedure was adapted from #cite(<stanaland2021man>, form: "prose") and translated into German.
 After providing informed consent, participants were informed that the study concerned personality, motivation, and performance in men.
+#todo[also mention the German original version: "Persönlichkeit, Motivation & Leistung"].
 They were also reminded that eligibility required identifying as male, native-level proficiency in German, and a minimum age of 18 years.

 In the first section, participants completed the Motivation for Masculine Behavior scale.
+#todo[Scale was presented as "Einstellungen zum Thema Männlichkeit.
+Items were presented in a randomized order"]
 Next, they were informed they would complete a Gender Knowledge Test, supposedly measuring knowledge in areas typically associated with men or women in society.
+#todo[Presented as "Geschlechtsspezifischer Wissenstest"]
 Upon completion, participants received either (a) threatening feedback indicating worse performance than the average man, or (b) non-threatening feedback indicating performance comparable to the average man.
 This feedback was not based on participants' actual responses but was randomly assigned by experimental condition.